SaurabhGoyal/vmrs/Readme.md

 ## What value and API does a VM provide?
 - A virtual machine is a mock for a real machine, in our case a CPU.
 - The main value that CPU provides is to run instructions.
-- We would follow the LC-3 architecture of a CPU to build our virtual machine.
+- This implementation is inspired by LC-3 architecture of a CPU to build the virtual machine BUT would not implement or follow it completely.
 - To run the machine, a program code has to be provided which is nothing but an array of instructions.
 - The instructions themselves need to be in machine code, each instruction being a 16-bit value.
 - The machine will simply execute and step through each instruction of the program one at a time.